Acoustic angiography: Data acquisition

 As acoustic angiography uses a dual-element ultrasonic transducer in the format of a focused ultrasound probe, it is not feasible to form an array of transducers as can be done in other forms of ultrasound imagining.
 Thus acoustic angiography images are formed by combining multiple a-mode images where each a-mode is a one-dimensional image identifying the acoustic boundaries along a vector originating at the transducer.

-In order to form two or three dimensional images, the position and angle of the transducer and the resulting a-mode image must be mechanically mechanically manipulated.
+In order to form two or three dimensional images, the position and angle of the transducer and the resulting a-mode image must be mechanically manipulated.
 Two common configurations used to acquire these a-mode images include the wobbler configuration and mechanical sweep configuration.

 In the wobbler configuration, the probe is rotated back and forth about a central axis in one plane so that the a-scans are radially oriented and the field of view, or region that is able to be imaged, is a cone.
 This allows for very quick acquisition of a-scans, but has nonhomogeneous resolution as the distance between each point on neighboring a-scans increases with depth.

 In the linear sweep configuration, the ultrasound probe is mechanically moved, either by an external mechanism or hand, in a direction orthogonal to the direction of the a-scan.
 This configuration allows relatively consistent resolution as a function of depth as each point on neighboring a-scans is equidistant.

 Once data has been collected as described above, it can be processed to form a variety of image types including projections and volumetric reconstruction.